Philikz/Philikz/README.md

 - 👋 Hi, I’m Felix
-- 👀 I’m interested in trading platforms and programming languages, especially Metatrader.
+- 👀 I’m a medical doctor in Nigeria, looking to specialize in Ophthalmology or Pathology.
+I'm also a forex trader and programmer, skilled in Metatrader 4 and 5 usage and programming.
 - 🌱 I’m currently learning Pinescript.
 - 💞️ I’m looking to collaborate on mt4 and mt5 software development.
 - 📫 How to reach me, onodufelix@yahoo.com, or Telegram: https://t.me/Dr_Philikz